Crafting a Political Survey: Top Tips For Political Polling

 Go beyond IVR: While IVR polls--automated polls—are cheaper, they are not always entirely accurate.
 We like the simplicity of IVR polling, but because these automated polls rely on land lines it does not work well in places with a low phone march.
 Technological advances of the past decade have made this a significant issue to confront for modern polling.

 Mobile phones matter: As mentioned with IVR’s, we don’t live in a purely land line world any more.
 With a significant portion of a potential target universe likely relying on their mobile devices, it is important for polling samples to consist of both mobile and fixed devices.
 We commonly find that pollsters will base 60% of their samples on mobile lines.

 Know your opposition: Good opposition research can amp up the contrast between you and your opponent.
+Good campaign polling will test both good and bad attributes about you and your opponents.
 We find that the most effective way to do so is to showcase how your candidate offering to the public differs from that of your opponent.
-This allows a campaign to maintain a positive focus on it’s benefits while highlighting opponent deficiencies.
+This allows a campaign to maintain a positive focus on its benefits while highlighting opponent deficiencies.